fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/FFT-v1.2.5.md

 presents the remaining open problems that must be addressed for FFT to reach
 full mathematical and empirical maturity.

-**Reading Notice.**
+### ⚠ Reading Notice (Important)

-This section should be read only after consulting **`appendices/README.md`**.
+**This section should be read only after consulting `appendices/README.md`.**

-The appendix guide clarifies how the open problems listed here are already supported by partial constructions and geometric mechanisms developed throughout the Z-series appendices.
+The Appendix Guide explains how the open problems listed here are **not isolated gaps**, but are already supported by **partial constructions, geometric mechanisms, and formal results** developed throughout the Z-series appendices.

+> In FFT, the Appendices are not optional supplements.
+> They contain the structural pathways through which the synthesis in this
+> section becomes intelligible

 FFT proposes that **all layers of reality**—from microscopic quantum behavior
 to cosmological expansion and conscious perception—arise from the same